jetbrains-academy/Coroutines-and-channels/Coroutines/Callbacks/task.md

     ```

    By calling `SwingUtilities.invokeLater`, you ensure that the `updateResults()` call, which updates the results,
-   happens on the main UI thread (AWT event dispatching thread).
+   occurs on the main UI thread (AWT event dispatching thread).

-However, if you try to load the contributors via the `BACKGROUND` option, you can see that the list is updated but
+However, if you try to load the contributors via the `BACKGROUND` option, you can see that whilethe list is updates,
-nothing changes.
+there are no visible changes.

 ## Task

 Fix the `loadContributorsBackground()` function in [src/tasks/Request2Background.kt](course://Coroutines/Callbacks/src/tasks/Request2Background.kt) so that the resulting list is shown
 in the UI.

-For a more detailed description, you can look at [this article](https://kotlinlang.org/docs/coroutines-and-channels.html#callbacks)
+For a more detailed description, you can refer to [this article](https://kotlinlang.org/docs/coroutines-and-channels.html#callbacks).